microsoft/CromwellOnAzure/docs/contributing.md

 We also ask contributors to plaese update the docs if you add a flag to Configuration.cs.

 #### Setting up a Private VNet
+TODO: REPLACE THIS SECTION WITH LINK TO PRIVATE VNET DOC ONCE JONATHON PUSHES IT.

 Deploying Cromwell on Azure in a Private Virtual Network ensures a secure self contained deployment with no public endpoints.
 This deployment expects you to have already created a number of your own resources hooked up to the VNet.

 Azure resources to manually set up (must all be deployed in same region):